fpereiracalvo/fjv-modules/README.md

 Now we need to print the content over screen.
 So now, we must add an option to do that.

-#### Option sample
+### Option attribute

-An option is a method that can receive parameter and make some process.
+An option is a method that can receive parameters and make some process.
 All methods would you like use as an option of your module you must decorate with Option attribute and give it a name.
 It is not allowing more than one option with the same name.

+#### Option sample

 ```csharp
 [Module("-print", ModuleRunningControl.RequireArgument)]